Faucherie/AgileCurrencyProject_midterm/5 Technical and fucntional specification/Prototype/1_iteration.md

 ## 1. Thought Process

 The insperation for the data stack and the backend is from the midterm project for CM2040 Databses, Networks and the Web.
-Here’s the software stack summarized in a Markdown table:

 | **Category**         | **Technology**           | **Description**                                              |
 |-----------------------|--------------------------|--------------------------------------------------------------|